sabrinamerkin/sabrinamerkin.github.io/_posts/2023-09-27-Upload-in-Progress.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Salary/model_fit_plots.png)<!-- -->

-Next, we will construct a table to allow the comparison of performance metrics for each model.
+Next, we will construct a table to compare performance metrics for each model.

 ```python
 # Initialize Table Columns